Posts tagged: Weever

 Lucky

-By Vic, 4 June, 2007 11:16
+By , 4 June, 2007 11:16

 Fished at Tidemills area near Seaford the other evening from about high water down to low.
-Used some Lugworm, which to be honest was a bit past its sell by date and calamari.
+Used some lugworm, which to be honest was a bit past its sell by date and calamari.

-Had a couple of Bass of around the two pound mark which were duly returned to grow a bit bigger.
+Had a couple of bass of around the two pound mark which were duly returned to grow a bit bigger.

 Anyway, darkness fell and the fish appeared to have disappeared as there were no more takes.

 At one point, I retrieved my gear to rebait and as I swung the lead and hook towards me, I reached out to grab the very small fish that appeared to have been foul hooked.
-I automatically assumed it was a Pouting.
-For some reason I pulled back my hand before I noticed that the fish was actually a Lesser Weever.
+I automatically assumed it was a pouting.
+For some reason I pulled back my hand before I noticed that the fish was actually a Lesser weever.

 Now this could have turned nasty.
 Although venomous, it is not considered life threatening unless it’s a small child/elderly/heart complaint type scenario.
 But I was alone on the beach and a considerable distance from where the car was parked and a large distance from any medical help.
 Had I been spiked by this little bugger, I would have a very uncomfortable time packing my gear, getting back to the car and trying to drive myself home or wherever.